-The Boxing Association of Grenada (BAG) received delivery of $92,203.85 worth of boxing gear, apparel and accessories from its parent body, the International Boxing Association, AIBA.
+The Boxing Association of Grenada (BAG) received delivery of $92,203.85 worth of boxing gear, apparel and accessories from its parent body, the International Boxing Association (IBA).

-This was in response to the application of funding assistance submitted by the local association, BAG and also in fulfillment of the promise made by the current AIBA President Umar Kremlev during his presidential campaign in the last quarter of 2020.
+This was in response to the application for funding assistance submitted by the local association, BAG, and in fulfilment of the promise made by the current AIBA President, Umar Kremlev, during his presidential campaign in the last quarter of 2020.

-During a press conference on 10 November 2021, President of the Boxing Association of Grenada Neil Roberts, said the donation was timely as it would not only assist the coaches to deliver high quality training to the boxers but it will also enable the association to comply with the relevant Covid-19 protocols as prescribed by the Ministry of Health.
+During a press conference on 10 November 2021, President of the Boxing Association of Grenada, Neil Roberts, said the donation was timely as it would not only assist the coaches in delivering high-quality training to the boxers, but it will also enable the association to comply with the relevant Covid-19 protocols as prescribed by the Ministry of Health.

 He said prior to the outbreak of Covid-19, there were instances when one boxer could have borrowed the gloves of another boxer to train.
 But with the new normal, such practices are now a thing of the past as Covid-19 protocols now prohibit such exchange of training gear.
 He noted that the donation could not have been better timed as they came at a time the association needed them most.
 Roberts said the gear, apparel and equipment will be distributed to the boxers through the various training gyms and boxing clubs.

-Making his remarks at the pressing briefing, the Treasurer of the Association Johnson Dion said the donation was indeed a partial fulfillment of the association’s strategic plan to decentralise the combat sport of boxing from the Town of St George to other parishes.
-He spoke of the association’s plan to acquire training rings to be stationed in each parish and possibly other strategic locations to harness the sporting interest and enthusiasm of the youths towards a productive end.
+Making his remarks at the press briefing, the Treasurer of the Association, Johnson Dion, said the donation was a partial fulfilment of the association’s strategic plan to decentralise the combat sport of boxing from the Town of St George to other parishes.
+He spoke of the association’s plan to acquire training rings to be stationed in each parish and possibly other strategic locations to harness youths’ sporting interest and enthusiasm towards a productive end.

-According to Dion, the discipline and code of conduct that the sport of boxing instill and inculcate in the youths will last them for a lifetime, long after their active boxing years.
-Of all the sports in existence, boxing is the closest to being a metaphor for life itself, he submitted while adding that in boxing, you “don’t hit below the belt.”
+According to Dion, the discipline and code of conduct that the sport of boxing instils and inculcates in the youths will last them for a lifetime, long after their active boxing years.
+Of all the sports, boxing is the closest to being a metaphor for life itself; he added that in boxing, you “don’t hit below the belt.”
 Boxing teaches commitment, perseverance, endurance, determination, imagination and courage.
-He went further to say that the disciplined sport of boxing has always helped to lure some young boys and girls away from crime motivating activities for the benefit of society at large.
-More than that boxing has been known for offering a veritable alternative to the youths that were otherwise involved in deviant behaviour, gang related activities, violent crimes and even those serving prison sentences.
+He went further to say that the disciplined sport of boxing has always helped to lure some young boys and girls away from crime-motivating activities, for the benefit of society at large.
+More than that, boxing has been known for offering a veritable alternative to the youths otherwise involved in deviant behaviour, gang-related activities, violent crimes, and even those serving prison sentences.

-The president expressed the association’s gratitude to AIBA, the Ministry of Sport for granting the association 100% concession on the donated items and all those who have supported the association over the years.
+The president expressed the association’s gratitude to IBA, the Ministry of Sport for granting the association 100% concession on the donated items, and to all those who have supported the association over the years.